Physics-informed neural network (PINN) modeling of charged particle multiplicity using the two-component framework in

 The overall training is guided by a composite loss function:

-The $\mathcal{L}_{\text{data}}$ quantifies how much difference there is between the NN prediction and simulated data, while $\mathcal{L}_{\text{physics}}$ penalizes deviation from the already known physics-based model prediction.
+The $\mathcal{L}_{\text{data}}$ term quantifies the deviation between the neural-network–predicted charged-particle multiplicity and the simulated event-by-event data.
+The $\mathcal{L}_{\text{physics}}$ term penalizes deviations of the data-driven network prediction from the charged-particle multiplicity computed using the Glauber two-component relation (Eq.~(\ref{eq:Nch})) for the same event-level inputs.
 Both losses use the \texttt{MSELoss} function to ensure robustness against the outliers.
 The hyperparameter $\lambda$ adjusts how much importance we give to the physics rules in matching the data.

 The training was carried out on Google Colab using an NVIDIA T4 accelerator with 16 GB of memory.
 The T4 provides hardware acceleration optimized for deep learning, enabling efficient parallel computations.
-PyTorch was employed as the deep learning framework, taking advantage of Colab’s GPU/TPU backend for faster neural network training and experimentation.
-The PINN takes about 1.5 to 2 times longer to train compared to the data-driven neural network.
+PyTorch was employed as the deep learning framework, leveraging Colab’s GPU/TPU backend for faster neural network training and experimentation.